Stability for multiple Lamb dipoles: Preliminaries

 \begin{theorem} For any $\kpp, \mu > 0$, the rescaled Lamb dipole $\omega_{Lamb}^{\kpp,\mu}$ defined in \eqref{eq:lamb-rescale-def} is the unique maximizer, up to shifts in the $x_{1}$-coordinate, of the energy in the class $\widetilde{\mathcal{A}}_{\kappa,\mu}$ defined in \eqref{eq:admissible}.
 Furthermore, we have the following sharp energy inequality for $\omg \ge 0$ belonging to $L^{2} \cap L^1_* $: and the equality holds if and only if $\omg$ is an $x_{1}$-translate of $\omg_{Lamb}^{\kpp,\mu}$ for some $\kpp, \mu$. \end{theorem}

-\begin{proof} The first statement follows from Abe--Choi \cite[Theorems 1.3 and 1.5]{AC2019}; see also \cite{CJY}.
-Therefore, it suffices to prove \eqref{eq:energy-bound-sharp}, but this is an immediate consequence of this variational principle and Corollary \ref{cor:energy}, simply because the constant $C>0$ in the corollary should be achieved by plugging in a Lamb dipole into the inequality. \end{proof}
+\begin{proof} The first statement follows from Abe--Choi \cite[Theorems 1.3 and 1.5]{AC2019}; see also \cite{CJY,ACJ}.
+Therefore, it suffices to prove \eqref{eq:energy-bound-sharp}, but this is an immediate consequence of this variational principle and Corollary \ref{cor:energy}, simply because the constant $C>0$ in the corollary {is} achieved by plugging in a Lamb dipole into the inequality. \end{proof}